 The McKim building restoration and renovation project began in 1980 with a planning grant from the Massachusetts Historical Commission that enabled the Trustees of the Boston Public Library to undertake an initial feasibility study, and Mayoral and City Council approval was received by 1983.
 The multiphase project began in 1991 and was completed in 2002 and included renovation of several public services spaces, mechanical, electrical, and telecommunication systems, and historic restoration work including the courtyard.

 In the latter half of the nineteenth century, the library worked vigorously to develop and expand its branch system.
 Viewed as a means to extend the library's presence throughout the city, the branch system evolved from an idea in 1867 to a reality in 1870, when the first branch library in the United States was opened in East Boston.
 Between 1872 and 1900, twenty-one more branches began serving communities throughout Boston's diverse neighborhoods.
-Today, twenty-five branches serve the 670,000 residents of the City of Boston, with recent renovations and new branches in locations including East Boston, Jamaica Plain, Chinatown, Dudley, and Roslindale, with ongoing capital project investments designed to improve the BPL systemwide.
+Today, twenty-six branches serve the 670,000 residents of the City of Boston, with recent renovations and new branches in locations including Jamaica Plain, Chinatown, Roxbury, and Roslindale, with ongoing capital project investments designed to improve the BPL systemwide.

 Central Library in Copley Square Expansion

 In 1972, the library expanded its Copley Square location with the opening of an addition designed by architect Philip Johnson, with collaboration from the Architects Design Group of Boston, who observed two requests: to maintain the existing roof line of the McKim building and to use material (Milford granite) that would harmonize with the exterior of the existing building.
 It was erected adjacent to the McKim building in order to allow patrons to move freely through the buildings.
-The Johnson building occupies ten levels; four levels of public services, a staff administration and procession floor, four levels of book stacks for the research collection, and one level shared by utilities, maintenance, and stacks.
+The Boylston Street Building occupies ten levels; four levels of public services, a staff administration and procession floor, four levels of book stacks for the research collection, and one level shared by utilities, maintenance, and stacks.
 Upon its completion, it contained 450,000 books on open shelves, an expanded children’s room and young adult collection, fifty-thousand foreign language items, a modern audiovisual department, and a 374-seat lecture hall named after benefactor Sidney Rabb.

 BPL in the Twenty-First Century